paulhibbitts/cmpt-363-213/docs/home.md

 <div class=alert>

-# What’s Happening Second Week 💫
+# What’s Happening This Week 💫

 ## What is usability and user experience design?